jackrosenthal/legacy-cgi/README.rst

 Python CGI
 ==========

 This is a fork of the standard library modules ``cgi`` and ``cgitb``.
-They are slated to be removed from the Python standard libary in Python 3.13 by PEP-594_.
+They have been removed from the Python standard libary in Python 3.13 by PEP-594_.

 .. _PEP-594: https://peps.python.org/pep-0594/